Cláudia Gadelha: 2014

-In the UFC's first female strawweight fight, Gadelha faced Tina Lähdemäki on July 16, 2014, at UFC Fight Night: Cerrone vs. Miller.
+In the UFC's first female strawweight fight, Gadelha faced Tina Lähdemäki on July 16, 2014, at UFC Fight Night 45.
 Gadelha won the fight via unanimous decision (30–26, 30–27, and 30–27).

 Gadelha next faced Joanna Jędrzejczyk on December 13, 2014, at UFC on Fox 13.
 She lost the fight via split decision.
 After the horn signaled the end of the third and final round, Gadelha punched Jędrzejczyk after the referee had separated the two fighters.
 Gadelha immediately apologetically approached Jędrzejczyk and claimed she didn't hear the bell, despite being separated by the referee.
 Dana White later stated in the UFC on Fox 13 post-fight press conference that the UFC wouldn't take any disciplinary actions towards Gadelha, due to her immediate regret shown towards Jędrzejczyk.
 The judges' decision caused controversies afterward as 12 out of 14 media outlets and the majority of viewers scored the bout in favor of Gadelha.